Earl F. Palmer

-Earl Frank Palmer (born November 26, 1931) is an American Presbyterian minister.
-Rev. He served in pastoral ministries at University Presbyterian Church in Seattle, Union Church in Manila, First Presbyterian Church of Berkeley, and The National Presbyterian Church in Washington, D.C.
-Palmer is known for his expositional preaching and teaching style.
-He has a strong interest in pursuing theological themes that are present in classic and contemporary literature, with focus on authors such as C.S.
+Earl Frank Palmer (November 26, 1931 – April 25, 2023) was an American Presbyterian minister and Reverend.
+He served in pastoral ministries at University Presbyterian Church in Seattle, Union Church in Manila, First Presbyterian Church of Berkeley, and The National Presbyterian Church in Washington, D.C.
+Palmer was known for his expositional preaching and teaching style.
+He had a strong interest in pursuing theological themes that are present in classic and contemporary literature, with focus on authors such as C.S.
 Lewis, J.R.R.
 Tolkien, Karl Barth, and Dietrich Bonhoeffer.
-Palmer has written over 20 books, and served on the boards of Princeton Theological Seminary, New College Berkeley, Whitworth University and Regent College.
+Palmer wrote over 20 books, and served on the boards of Princeton Theological Seminary, New College Berkeley, Whitworth University and Regent College.

 Early life

 Palmer was born in McCloud, California to parents, Lewis Ward Palmer and Myrtle Elizabeth Hovey Palmer.
-He is named after his uncle, Earl and his grandfather, Frank Hovey, who drove the Wells Fargo Stage Coach on the mountain trail from Northern California to Southern Oregon.
+He was named after his uncle, Earl and his grandfather, Frank Hovey, who drove the Wells Fargo Stage Coach on the mountain trail from Northern California to Southern Oregon.
 The second of four children, he joined his older brother, Lewis Ward Jr. and was joined later with the birth of two sisters, Nancy Elizabeth and Marian Lee.
 Palmer was baptized as an infant in the Episcopal Church as in Yreka, California and in his youth attended his hometown McCloud Community Presbyterian Church just up the street from his home.
 Living in the shadow of Mount Shasta he climbed the 14,179 foot mountain over 50 times, on one occasion he climbed it twice in one day.
 For his summer work during college he worked as a compass man for the McCloud River Lumber Company throughout the Northern California forests.

 Education

 Palmer graduated from University of California, Berkeley with a bachelor of arts in political science as a pre-law major in 1953.
 As a sophomore, it was through a men's Bible study in his dorm that led him to make a commitment to the Christian Church.
 He became an active member of the fellowship at First Presbyterian Church.
 In his senior year, he met with Dr. Robert Boyd Munger and shared that he was thinking about being a minister.
 This pastor encouraged Palmer to consider Princeton Theological Seminary where he eventually earned his Bachelor of Divinity Degree in 1956 (now defined as a Master of Divinity).
-Palmer has also received honorary doctorates from Seattle Pacific University and Whitworth University.
+Palmer also received honorary doctorates from Seattle Pacific University and Whitworth University.

 Ministry career

 University Presbyterian Church

 Upon graduation in 1956 from Princeton Theological Seminary, Palmer accepted the position as pastor to high school and college students at University Presbyterian Church (UPC) in Seattle.
-He later returned to Seattle in 1991 when received the call to be Senior Pastor at UPC.
+He later returned to Seattle in 1991 when he received the call to be Senior Pastor at UPC.